mahavedalla/mahavedalla/docs/questions/ditthi/Did the Buddha affirm the existence of a soul 1d8e99d0911281afa5c5e7824a5dc081.md

-# Did the Buddha affirm the existence of a soul?
+Question: Did the Buddha affirm the existence of a soul?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -